smkim1223/Note_Obsidian_Git/_PARA note taking/004 Archive/2025 PNNL works/CDP/My Annual Wrap up FY25.md

 	- To enhance my visibility and contribution to Catalysis division and community in the US, I have been required to have more invited talks and have been involved in the committee or organizing symposium and conference.
 In this regard, I have accepted a couple of invited talk in 9th International Conference on Catalysis and Chemical Engineering (CCE-2025) and ACS Spring 2025 in the upcoming FY25.
 Besides, I will try to participate catalysis division activity in ACS and AICHE.

 ## Q4 what could be amazing in upcoming FY26
-It is still challenging, but will be amaz
+- It is still challenging, but will be amazing if you have additional funding in AI/ML
+- Will try to organize ACS symposium

 # FY24
 ## Q1 What worked well this year?
 (This can include accomplishments, milestones, and achievements.)